Achiuwa, Anunoby score 17 apiece in Raptors' easy 107-92 win over Rockets

 - Oops!Something went wrong.Please try again later.

-Achiuwa and Anunoby played just 19 and 17 minutes, respectively, but led the way offensively in the Raptors' 107-92 victory at Scotiabank Arena.
+"I believe this team is built around versatility," he said.
+"Just looking at the guys on the team, there are a lot of guys that are my size, long arms, can do a lot of things, and we just play off each other.
+So far this pre-season, it's been me, OG, Scottie (Barnes), Isaac (Bonga), who can do a lot of things.

-Achiuwa also grabbed a team-high five rebounds as he hopes to land a starting spot while Pascal Siakam continues to recover from off-season shoulder surgery.
-Siakam expects to return next month.
+"Guys are big, tall, athletic, and it's just a matter of learning how to play off one another."

-The 22-year-old Achiuwa was acquired by the Raptors with guard Goran Dragic in the sign and trade for Kyle Lowry with the Miami Heat on Aug.
+Achiuwa was acquired in the sign-and-trade with guard Goran Dragic from the Miami Heat in exchange for Kyle Lowry on Aug.
 6th.
-Achiuwa averaged only 12.1 minutes and five points a game in his rookie season last year.
+As a rookie with the Heat last season, Achiuwa averaged only 12.1 minutes and five points a game.

-Toronto's Malachi Flynn added 15 points, including three three-point jumpers, while rookie Scottie Barnes and Svi Mykhailiuk chipped in 10 points apiece.
-Armoni Brooks led the way for Houston with 15 points.
+But Raptors head coach Nick Nurse plans to split time at centre between Achiuwa and Birch.

-Spearheaded by Anunoby, the Raptors started swiftly.
-They were ahead 9-0 less than two minutes in, resulting in a timeout from Rockets head coach Stephen Silas.
+"I thought (the Achiuwa-Birch combination) looked good, thought it looked improved," Nurse said.
+"It should enable both of them to play six, seven minutes really hard, and the next guy can come in.

-After the first quarter, the Raptors enjoyed a 28-19 advantage, with Anunoby chipping in 12 points.
+"Khem, it was really his first live-action at all, so he was a little bit out of sorts.
+He had a great look out to the corner and chucked in the seats, missed a couple of free throws.
+Legs were pretty wobbly for him, but we'll get him in shape, get him out there again tomorrow, but obviously, it should be a decent combination."

-For the third straight quarter, the Raptors started strongly with their starters on the floor, building up a 76-54 lead.
-Then, they enjoyed an 88-64 advantage after three-quarters, thanks to a buzzer-beating long three-pointer from Flynn.
+Toronto's Malachi Flynn added 15 points against Houston, including three three-point jumpers, while rookie Scottie Barnes and Svi Mykhailiuk also chipped in 10 points apiece.
+Armoni Brooks led the way for the Rockets with 15 points.

-The Rockets finished last in the overall standings last year with a dismal 17-55 record and with 10 fewer wins than the Raptors managed.
+The Raptors jumped out to a 9-0 lead against the Rockets, who finished with a league-worst 17-55 record last season, and led 28-19 after the first quarter.
+It was a stress-free outing as Toronto enjoyed 57-38 and 88-64 advantages at halftime and after the third quarter.

-Toronto head coach Nick Nurse elected to sit out Dragic.
-Instead, he will play in the Raptors' fifth and final pre-season game against the Washington Wizards on Tuesday.
+Nurse elected to sit out newcomer Dragic.
+Instead, he will play in the Raptors' fifth and final pre-season game in Washington against the Wizards on Tuesday.

 Starters Fred VanVleet and Anunoby likely will get the evening off against the Wizards.
 The Raptors season opener is slated for Scotiabank Arena against the Wizards on Oct.
 20.